WWE in Canada: History

 On January 24, 1963, Toots Mondt of the Capitol Wrestling Corporation (CWC) got into a dispute with the National Wrestling Alliance (NWA) over "Nature Boy" Buddy Rogers losing the NWA World Heavyweight Championship to Lou Thesz in a one-fall match in Toronto, Ontario, Canada.
 This disagreement led to Mondt, McMahon, and the CWC leaving the NWA in protest, creating the World Wide Wrestling Federation (the predecessor to the WWE) in the process.

 In 1984 Vince McMahon purchased Stampede Wrestling, before selling it back the following year.
 Also in 1984, WWF acquired Maple Leaf Wrestling, and continued to run it for a couple of years.
 In 1986 Maple Leaf Wrestling was shut down, and the name was used for the Canadian broadcasts of WWF Superstars of Wrestling.

 In 1985 WWF created the WWF Canadian Championship, which was given to Dino Bravo.
 Bravo was the Canadian International Heavyweight Championship for many years for Lutte Internationale.
 Due to his previous success, Bravo was billed as the WWF Canadian Champion in some Canadian cities until January 1986, when the title was abandoned.

 In 1986 WWF hosted The Big Event in Toronto which drew over 74,000 fans.
 Ten years later, the WWF held an anniversary show of The Big Event, WWF Xperience, which drew over 21,000 fans.

+In 1988, the inaugural Royal Rumble was held at Copps Coliseum in Hamilton.

 In 1997 Survivor Series was broadcast from Montreal and is infamous for the Montreal Screwjob.

-WrestleMania X8 in 2002 set the attendance record for an indoor event in Canada, at the Rogers Centre 68,236 people.
+WrestleMania X8 in 2002 set the attendance record for an indoor event in Canada, that being 68,236 people at the SkyDome.

 In 2019, Montreal hosted the 2019 WWE Superstar Shake-up.